front-commerce/developers.front-commerce.com/source/docs/essentials/add-component-to-storybook.md

 <blockquote class="note">
 As you might have noticed, once you have added the above `IllustratedContent` story, if you edit the story or the component itself, it will update automatically in Storybook (this feature is called hot reloading).
-This is awesome when you need to develop your UI components.
+It greatly improves the experience of authoring UI components.
 </blockquote>

 For now, we've registered only one story for the `IllustratedContent`.
 But you can